-Despite its name, buckwheat is not from the wheat family; this naturally gluten-free seed is actually from a flowering fruit in the rhubarb family.
-Sprouted buckwheat is rich in protein, essential amino acids, lysine and arginine, which many major cereal crops are deficient in.
+Despite its name, Organic Sprouted Buckwheat is not from the wheat family.
+This naturally gluten-free seed is actually from a flowering fruit in the rhubarb family.
+It is rich in protein and essential amino acids like lysine and arginine, which many major cereal crops are deficient in.
 Sprouting improves it’s digestibility, cook time, taste and texture, making it’s distinct earthy flavour more mild.

 When cooked, sprouted buckwheat takes on a soft, creamy texture that makes a great porridge or pilaf.
-It has an earthy taste that is sometimes compared to hoppy beer (in fact, buckwheat is sometimes used to make gluten-free beer!).
-When buckwheat is toasted, it becomes light and perfectly crunchy.
+It’s earthy flavour can be compared to hoppy beer (in fact, buckwheat is often an ingredient in gluten-free beer).
+When toasted, buckwheat is light and perfectly crunchy.

 Cook Time: 10 minutes